 3 cups sweetened flaked coconut

 2 (1-ounce) squares (1/3 cup) bittersweet baking chocolate, chopped

 Line cookie sheets with parchment paper or aluminum foil.
 Spray with no-stick cooking spray; set aside.

-Combine egg whites, corn syrup and almond extract in small bowl.
+Combine egg whites, corn syrup and almond extract in bowl.
 Stir with fork until well mixed.

-Combine coconut and flour in large bowl; stir until coconut is no longer lumpy.
+Combine coconut and flour in another bowl; stir until coconut is no longer lumpy.
 Stir in baking chips.
 Pour egg mixture over coconut mixture.
 Stir until well mixed.
 Refrigerate 15 minutes.

 Melt bittersweet chocolate and shortening in 1-quart saucepan over low heat; stir until smooth.
 Drizzle cooled cookies with melted chocolate.
 Let stand until chocolate is set.
 Store between sheets of waxed paper in container with tight-fitting lid.

-- If dough becomes too sticky, chill for 15 minutes or until it is easy to handle.
+- If dough becomes too sticky, chill 15 minutes or until it is easy to handle.

 - Unopened coconut in plastic bags can be stored up to 6 months at room temperature.
 Leftover coconut can be stored in container with tight-fitting lid in refrigerator or freezer.